-Take a closer look at some of the traditional dishes eaten over the New Year – plus where to find them in some of our favourite restaurants’ specials and set menus – along with some great value events and activities to welcome in the Year of the Snake.
+Take a closer look at some of the traditional dishes eaten over the New Year – plus where to find them in some of our favourite restaurants’ specials and set menus – along with some great value events and activities to welcome in the Year of the Horse.

-Traditional Chinese/Lunar New Year dishes
+Traditional Lunar New Year dishes

 Suggested Activity

-Prosperity Toss salad (魚生撈起) – prosperity
+Prosperity Toss salad – prosperity

 Those celebrating the Lunar New Year in Malaysia, Indonesia, Taiwan or Singapore might start with a Prosperity Toss salad, consisting of raw fish (such as salmon), shredded vegetables and toppings.
 Each ingredient is chosen for its symbolism: raw fish for abundance; pomelo and carrots for luck; green radish for eternal youth; red pepper, oil, crushed peanuts and golden crackers for wealth; white radish and sesame seeds for good business prospects; and plum sauce for family unity.